emo-bon/data-workflow-book/book/03-data-sources/other-data-sources.md

 Some mappings and transformations use predefined, hardcoded logic, including:

-- Term translations or standardizations via internal lookup tables
+- Term translations or standardisations via internal lookup tables
 - Default value insertions

 Details on these technical implementations can be found in the respective [RO profiles](../06-conformance/ro-profiles.md).